jrzaurin/pytorch-widedeep/README.md

 model.predict(X_wide=X_wide_te, X_deep=X_deep_te)
 ```

-Of course, one can do much more, such as using different initializations, optimizers or learning rate schedulers for each component of the overall model.
-Adding FC-Heads to the Text and Image components, etc. See the examples folder for a better understanding of the content of the package and its functionalities.
+Of course, one can do much more, such as using different initializations,
+optimizers or learning rate schedulers for each component of the overall
+model.
+Adding FC-Heads to the Text and Image components, etc. See the examples
+folder for a better understanding of the content of the package and its
+functionalities.
+In the likely case github does not render the notebooks, or
+it renders them missing some parts (e.g. colorful headlines) they are saved as
+markdown files in the docs folder.

 ### Testing